sonic-net/SONiC/doc/smart-switch/high-availability/eni-based-forwarding.md

         }
     }

-ACL Rule for Inbound Traffic and Local DPU.
+Example: ACL Rule for Inbound Traffic and Local DPU.
 Inbound traffic will be matched on INNER_SRC_MAC

     {
         "ACL_RULE": {